brendan-bertone/podsearch/README.md

 ![image](https://user-images.githubusercontent.com/86931268/232164039-d7244d35-3504-434e-afc2-3809784f94f3.png)

 ## Data Cleaning/Filtering
-Once you have downloaded the JSON file the next step is to run the file called "podcast json Script.R" in RStudio.
+Once you have downloaded the JSON files the next step is to run the file called "kaggle podcast cleaning filtering script.R" in RStudio.
 The purpose of this file is to take the JSON files transform them into a data frame, filter the # of podcasts to the ones we want, combine the podcast, categories, and reviews into one table, and lastly create a CSV with all the titles of the podcasts that we want to look for.

 We began by filtering the data to only include podcasts that had all the relevant data.
-From there we began filtering the data based on average rating and the number of reviews contributing to the reviews.
-Due to time constraints and limitations in our searching abilities we decided to only include podcasts that had an average rating of 5 with at least 50 reviews.
+From there we began filtering the data based on average rating and the number of people contributing to the ratings.
+Due to time constraints and limitations in our searching abilities we decided to only include podcasts that had an average rating of 5 with at least 50 rating them.
 This left us with about 700 podcasts.
-Unfortunately we found with the data that were was a limited number of podcasts that had written reviews with them so if we were to expand this project or add more variables in the future this would have been a good place to start.
+Unfortunately we found with the data that were was no podcasts that had reviews that met our filtering requirements.
+If we were to expand this project or add more data in the future this would be a good place to start.

 ![image](https://user-images.githubusercontent.com/86931268/232615005-5d9f74e5-a8f6-476f-88bd-426d4a945e62.png)

-The result of this code is to print out a CSV file with all the titles of the podcasts.
+The result of this code is to print out two CSV's the first which has all the kaggle data and the second which only has the titles and podcast_id.

 Kaggle_all.csv
 ![image](https://user-images.githubusercontent.com/86931268/232615032-8c128add-b220-4c4a-a0f5-1375307f7066.png)